-Messiah's interdepartmental sustainability studies major is built upon a holistic approach that emphasizes the social, ecological and economic aspects of sustainable human communities.
+Messiah College's interdepartmental Bachelor of Arts (B.A.) in sustainability studies is built upon a holistic approach that emphasizes the social, ecological and economic aspects of sustainable human communities.
 From the cultivation of the Grantham Community Garden to internship opportunities with organizations such as Mennonite Central Committee and ECHO (Educational Concerns for Hunger Organization) that can take you around the world, you won't just learn about sustainability, you'll live it.

 Sustainability studies major distinctives